Reading time: 9 minutes

 4. We are blinkered and dogmatic.

-5. We would rather electrocute ourselves than spend time in our own thoughts (Is it any wonder that we’re reaching for our iPhone, workaholic, and addicted to social media?)
+5. We would rather electrocute ourselves than spend time in our own thoughts (Is it any wonder that we’re reaching for our iPhones, workaholic, and addicted to social media?)

 6. We are vain and overconfident.

 9. We favor ineffective leaders with psychopathic traits.

 10. We are sexually attracted to people with dark personality traits.
 (Women more strongly attracted to narcissistic men’s faces tend to have more children – Yikes!)